sagniksaha279/Typing-Test/README.md

 This project deals with creating a real-time simulation for typing speed test it tells about the speed and accuracy of typing based on the user inputed text
+It uses basics of python concepts like loops and lists and creates a basic understanding of the language.